-It has been Melissa's passion since the age of 5 to be a professional actor and model.
+It has been Melissa's passion since the age of 5 to be a professional actor.
 Melissa has always loved the spotlight and the camera.
-She started acting professionally at the age of 12, with a small role in the Lifetime episode, "Real Witches: An Intimate Portrait" about the Salem, MA witch trials where she played Abigail, the girl who started the name calling (see her first role in her "Reel" section).
-All throughout school Melissa took acting and modeling classes as well as performed in community theater and did promotional modeling.
+She started acting professionally at the age of 12, with a small role in the Lifetime episode, "Real Witches: An Intimate Portrait" about the Salem, MA witch trials where she played Abigail, the girl who started the name calling.
+All throughout school Melissa took acting classes as well as performed in community theater.

 In 2011 Melissa auditioned for the nationwide talent search 'Breakthrough Star'.
 Out of several hundred to thousand that had auditioned, Melissa made it through each round and was chosen for top 5 where she auditioned for Diverse Talent Group in Los Angeles.
 The winner was given a yearlong contract with the agency.

 In 2013, Melissa created, produced and starred in the SAG webseries, My Sister.
-In 2018, Melissa moved to the San Francisco bay area where she regularly does fitness, lifestyle and product modeling.
-Most recently in 2020, Melissa re-created Inspireworks Productions as a Christian based production company with her friend, Bob Leone.
-Inspireworks produced a teaser trailer for Bob Leone's book, 'They Don't Cast Shadows' that Melissa turned into a screenplay and directed.
-The teaser trailer was made to raise funds for the feature film that Melissa is currently directing July 2021 in Georgetown, CA. Inspireworks Productions hopes to premiere the film in December or release by the following March of 2022.
+In 2018, Melissa moved to the San Francisco bay area where, thanks to the Lord, her focus started to shift to directing.
+Most recently in 2020, Melissa re-created Inspireworks Productions as a Christian based production company with her friend and business partner, Bob Leone.
+Inspireworks produced a concept trailer for Bob's book, 'They Don't Cast Shadows' that Melissa turned into a screenplay and directed.
+The concept trailer was made to raise funds for the feature film that Melissa directed in July 2021 in Georgetown, CA. 'They Don't Cast Shadows' wrapped post production in January 2022 and has won over 25 awards including Best Feature, Audience Choice, and Best Director in the festival circuit in 2022.

-Inspireworks Productions has already started early pre-production on their second project which is currently set to film in July 2022.
-Keep a watch out on Inspireworksproductions.com for more info on their second feature and to keep an update for Melissa's directorial debut on "They Don't Cast Shadows".
+Inspireworks Productions is in pre-production on their second project which is currently set to film in March 2024, called 'December to Remember'.
+Keep a look out on Inspireworksproductions.com for more info on their second film.
+Their goal is to send this short on the festival circuit and gain funding to produce another feature length film.

 You can check out Melissa's IMDb page here: https://www.imdb.com/name/nm2409364/